FlashLizard/gobang/README.md

 ## Description

 This is a web gobang application with lobby feature.
-I will accomplish login and ai(use $\alpha - \beta$ Pruning Algorithm) features soon.
+I have accomplished login and ai(use $\alpha - \beta$ Pruning Algorithm) features soon.

 ## How To Deploy